AI Data Sources Component

 • General vs. Specialized: May not capture highly specialized or emerging techniques

-• Always Verify: For CME content, always cross-reference with current professional guidelines
+• Always Verify: For CME content, always cross-reference with current professional guidelines and accreditation standards

 More FAQs